Supporting leaders to run events

 - That all volunteers attending have at least Level 1 and 2 of A Safe Space, and the leader in charge has completed Level 3.

 - That any volunteer with first aid responsibilities on the event has done a suitable and valid first aid course.

 - That a thorough risk assessment is being completed.

 - That the guidelines are being followed for residential events and any adventurous activities.

 - That the leader has listed a home contact.

 A leader must send the REN form to the appropriate commissioner for the size of the event.
 However, you can't approve an event that you're involved in.
 So in those cases, the REN must go to the next level commissioner.

 For example, for a division event the REN should be sent to the division commissioner.
 If they're involved in the event, it should be sent to the county commissioner.

 - The leader in charge thinks about running a residential event and has an initial discussion with their commissioner.

 - The leader in charge completes the first part of the International REN form or the Home REN form and sends it to the commissioner.
-This can be through GO or by using the downloadable form.
+This can be done through GO or by using the downloadable form.